yongchiegui/DeepLive/README.md

 # DeepLive
-Fetches Tweets from select users and translates them into English using DeepL
+Fetches Tweets from select users and translates them into English using DeepL.

 ## Architecture
 ![Architecture](./resources/Architecture.png)